dylanjones784/Markdown-Guide/BestPractiseGuide.md

 2. Link Relation – The relation between the source and the target resource.
 3. Attribute Type – HTTP method.

-Access Control with HATEOAS should be considered and should be main factor for developers to consider when de-coupling the admin and client server interactions from another.
+Access Control with HATEOAS should be considered and should be the main factor for developers to consider when de-coupling the admin and client server interactions from another.
 It may not be relevant to provide HATEOAS references for every request, whether that be over-engineering for the problem or due to security concerns.

 The hypermedia links may change as the resource state is altered, i.e there is data deleted or updated,  and this is what it means by being the "engine of application state".

 As we provide the hypermedia for related content in a request, it is recommended that we do a list of things to secure and limit access to higher level data access.
 HATEOAS should not be used for Admin services, nor should hypermedia links expose more of the system than necessary.

 It should be noted that many scenarios may not allow for this level of discoverability, perhaps due to company policy or data security.
-If that is the case, HATEOAS is not necessarily needed and a RESTful API that reaches Level 2 in the Richardson Maturity Model is still a solid service
+If that is the case, HATEOAS is not necessarily needed and a RESTful API that reaches Level 2 in the Richardson Maturity Model is still a solid service.